Theresa May survives confidence vote but says she will not lead Tories into next election

 She also said she wanted to come back by January 21st with something on the backstop that the DUP would accept.

-The DUP, which supports Mrs May’s minority government, is currently opposed to the deal.
+The DUP, which supports Mrs May’s minority government, is currently opposed to the deal due to the backstop.

+Speaking outside Number 10 after the vote, Mrs May said she had a “renewed mission – delivering the Brexit people voted for, bringing the country back together and building a country that really works for everyone”.

+“Whilst I’m grateful for . . . support, a significant number of colleagues did cast a vote against me, and I have listened to what they said.”

 Responding to the vote, leader of the opposition British Labour Party Jeremy Corbyn said: “The prime minister has lost her majority in parliament, her government is in chaos and she is unable to deliver a Brexit deal that works for the country and puts jobs and the economy first.